 Program overview

 The Bachelor of Science in Biology at UNB Saint John is designed for students interested in the study of living organisms, including both animal and plant life.
-This program offers a major or honours in biology, allowing students to explore various aspects of biological sciences.
-The curriculum emphasizes whole organism biology and ecology, providing a solid foundation for those pursuing careers in biology, medicine, veterinary science, pharmacy, and more.
+This program offers a major or honours in biology, allowing students to delve into various aspects of biological sciences.
+The curriculum emphasizes whole organism biology and ecology, providing a solid foundation for those pursuing careers in biology, medicine, veterinary science, and more.
 Students can also tailor their studies to align with their individual interests and professional goals, making it a versatile choice for aspiring biologists.

 Program structure